Emmanuelle Guyon, the mirror of your emotions

 The Egyptian pyramids, witnesses of the greatness of this culture

 Recently, we had the privilege of discovering a silver jewel of rare singularity, yet little known to the general public: the Hypocephalus.
-This Egyptian disc, of profound beauty and significance, was carefully placed under the heads of mummies, not only to facilitate the passage to eternity but also to protect the deceased from the demons of the underworld.
-Indeed, according to Egyptian belief, once the deceased reached this state, they attained a form of transcendence, becoming a "glorious" being, in the image of the god Ra-Osiris, symbolizing eternal life and rebirth.
+This Egyptian disc, of profound beauty and significance, was carefully placed beneath the heads of mummies, not only to ease their passage into eternity but also to protect them from the demons of the underworld.
+According to Egyptian belief, once the deceased reached this state, they attained a form of transcendence, becoming a "glorious" being, reflecting the image of the god Ra-Osiris, symbolizing eternal life and rebirth.

-This necklace, known as the Hypocephalus of Harnetatf, is a piece of exceptional rarity and beauty.
-The original is currently exhibited at the British Museum, where it fascinates visitors with its history and profound symbolism.
-It is said to have belonged to the priest Hornedjitef, who officiated at the temple of Amun at Karnak, between 246 and 222 BC, a period of great splendor for ancient Egypt.
+This particular necklace, known as the Hypocephalus of Harnetatf, is an exceptionally rare and beautiful piece.
+The original is currently on display at the British Museum, where it captivates visitors with its rich history and profound symbolism.
+It is said to have belonged to the priest Hornedjitef, who served at the temple of Amun at Karnak between 246 and 222 BC, a period of great splendor for ancient Egypt.

-In the upper part of this object, one can admire the boat of the god Kneph, also known as Chuouphis, a major deity in Egyptian mythology, a form of Osiris, the god of death and rebirth.
-The presence of the four-headed ram, carefully engraved, is of great symbolic importance.
-This ram, a symbol of power and fertility, is often associated with the city of Mendes or the god Amun-Ra, a solar deity revered throughout ancient Egypt.
-This figure is depicted being adored by baboons, sacred animals in Egyptian religion, symbolizing wisdom and knowledge.
+In the upper section of this object, one can admire the boat of the god Kneph, also known as Chuouphis, a major deity in Egyptian mythology and a form of Osiris, the god of death and rebirth.
+The carefully engraved four-headed ram holds immense symbolic significance.
+This ram, a symbol of power and fertility, is often associated with the city of Mendes or the god Amun-Ra, the revered solar deity of ancient Egypt.
+The figure is depicted being worshiped by baboons, sacred animals in Egyptian religion, representing wisdom and knowledge.

 Hypocephalus necklace from Harnetatf inspired by the Egyptian mortuary object